Seasons as Head Coach at Creighton

 Servais was named the 2011 MVC Coach of the Year, as he guided the Bluejays to series sweeps of Indiana State, Bradley and Missouri State.
 The three wins over the Bears to close the regular season gave Creighton the MVC regular-season crown outright.

-Creighton earned a host of postseason accolades, led by Servais’ MVC Coach of the Year.
+The Bluejays earned a host of postseason accolades, led by Servais’ MVC Coach of the Year.
 Trever Adams became the first Bluejay outfielder since 2000 to be named First Team All-MVC.
 Adams was joined by Jimmy Swift and Jonas Dufek on the 2011 All-MVC First Team.
 Mike Gerber, Ty Blach and Kurt Spomer were recognized as second teamers.
 Dufek garnered All-America honors from Collegiate Baseball, while Adams was named All-America by Collegiate Baseball, Baseball America and the NCBWA.
 Gerber finished as a freshman All-American from Collegiate Baseball, while Blach became the seventh player in program history to be named a CoSIDA Academic All-American.

 The end of the 2010 season saw four Bluejays honored by the MVC and one Bluejay pitcher earning national honors.
 Elliot Soto and Carson Vitale were drafted, with Soto being taken by the Chicago Cubs in the 15th round and Vitale by the Texas Rangers organization in the 38th round.

 Tournament championship game before falling to Wichita State, 4-2.
-Defense set the tone for the squad as it finished with a .984 fielding percentage, tops in the nation and the best in NCAA history during the aluminum bat era.
+Defense set the tone for the squad as it finished with a .984 fielding percentage, tops in the in NCAA.

-Individually, Servais coached seven All-MVC selections in 2009, the most since taking the reins in 2004.
+Servais coached seven All-MVC selections in 2009, the most since taking the reins in 2004.
 He also saw first baseman Darin Ruf come just 38 putouts shy of an NCAA record, finishing with 2,251 during his four years.

-In 2007, Servais led Creighton to 45 wins and the first Missouri Valley Conference Tournament Championship in school history.
+In 2007, Servais led Creighton to 45 wins and the first MVC Tournament Championship in school history.
 Servais was named the MVC Coach of the Year for the third time as the Bluejays advanced to the NCAA Tournament for the second time in three years.
 Creighton won 26 of its final 31 games, including a memorable 10-9, 12-inning victory over 12th-ranked Wichita State in the finals of the MVC Tournament.
 The 2007 season saw 12 school records broken and the Bluejays’ second regular-season series victory over in-state rival Nebraska under Servais’ guidance.

 Creighton ended the 2005 campaign nationally ranked for the first time since 2000, a No. 28 ranking from Collegiate Baseball.
-Servais also led the Bluejays to a 5-3 regular-season victory against No. 3 Nebraska in front of more than 20,000 fans at Rosenblatt Stadium.
+Servais also led the Bluejays to a 5-3 regular-season win over No. 3 Nebraska in front of more than 20,000 fans at Rosenblatt Stadium.
 Creighton led the nation in double plays turned with 85 and set a team record for assists with 803.

 “During Ed’s tenure at Creighton, he has established our baseball program as one of the most fundamentally sound, over-achieving programs in the country,” said Creighton Director of Athletics Bruce Rasmussen.
 “Ed is a great teacher of the game of baseball and his program has done a tremendous job of representing themselves and Creighton University.”

 Servais served as Creighton’s hitting and first base coach, as well as the defensive infield coach.
 He also served as Dahm’s recruiting coordinator.
 He made an immediate impact on the program in his first year, as the Bluejays ranked among the nation’s top defensive teams with a .965 fielding percentage in 1998.
 The team’s offensive numbers also increased significantly as the team batting average went up 29 points to .313.
 The run production also increased from 6.9 to 7.5 runs per game.

 His most talented team as an assistant was in 1999.
 That Bluejay squad hit .326 and averaged nearly eight runs per game.
-Ryan Gripp was named a first-team ABCA All-American following that season and was drafted by the Chicago Cubs in the third round of the MLB amateur draft.
+Ryan Gripp was named a First Team ABCA All-American following that season and was drafted by the Chicago Cubs in the third round of the MLB amateur draft.

 As part of his job as infield coach, Servais helped make Tony Roth into an honorable mention All-MVC player.
 Roth was named conference Freshman of the Year in 2002 and was also a freshman All-American selection by Collegiate Baseball.
-That same year, second baseman Chris Hinrichs and shortstop Scott Allen were each named honorable mention All-MVC, making for a combination that turned 54 double plays, which ranked among NCAA leaders.
+That same year, second baseman Chris Hinrichs and shortstop Scott Allen were each named Honorable Mention All-MVC, making for a combination that turned 54 double plays, which ranked among NCAA leaders.
 Catcher Tim Gradoville was also named honorable mention All-MVC in 2002.

 Before his time at Iowa State, Servais was the head coach at St. Mary’s (Minn.) for seven years from 1989-1995.
 While at St. Mary’s, he compiled a record of 159-76-1 at the NCAA Division III school.
 He was named the Minnesota Intercollegiate Athletic Conference (MIAC) Coach of the Year in both 1990 and 1993 after leading St. Mary’s to MIAC championships in both years.
 His 1990 pitching staff led Division III schools with a 2.34 earned run average.
 Between the years of 1991 and 1992, his teams went on a 26-game winning streak.